 - The Treasurer and the Commissioner of the Revenue’s office at City Hall and at the Denbigh satellite location (12912 Jefferson Avenue) are open from 8:30 am to 4:30 pm with a limit of 20 people in the lobby at a time.

 - www.nnva.gov/DMVSelect. through the Treasurer and Commissioner of the Revenue are available by appointment only.
 To make an appointment, visit

 - The Recovery Operations Center at 520 Atkinson Way is open to the public Monday through Saturday, 8 am - 4 pm.
 Mulch and compost sales are taking place.
-Household hazardous waste not accepted at this time.
+Household hazardous waste is accepted at quarterly events.